nekotleta/new-blog/README.md

 # new-blog
-Simple code for create a server with blogpost
+Simple code for create a server with blog posts